 There are three bench seats near the playground, with one more on the other side of the small grassed area.
 With two rubbish bins, hopefully the park should stay quite clean.

-A path that is next to the play equipment could be used for riding scooters and bike on.
+The small path that is next to the play equipment could be used for riding scooters and bike on.

 While there is a white picket fence around the front of the playground, there are three places where kids can easily access the road.
 So visiting this playground with a little runner or more than one little one is likely to be stress inducing.
-We also recommend visiting on cooler days or early morning and afternoon on a hot day.
-Well at least until the new trees grow.

 Finding Henry Brigg Playground